mattzeunert/mattzeunert.github.io/_posts/2017-01-30-lazy-javascript-parsing-in-v8.md

 date: 2017-01-30
 ---

-JavaScript engines use a mechanism called lazy parsing to be able to run code more quickly.
+JavaScript engines use a mechanism called lazy parsing to run code more quickly.

 This post will explain lazy parsing, how it's beneficial, and what the potential problems with it are.